 Understanding Your Options

-It’s easy to come to Twitch and stream any game you’d like, but depending on which game you stream, you may never be seen.
+It’s easy to come to Twitch and stream any game you’d like, but depending on which game you stream and at what time you stream, you may never be seen.

 This is very common for everyone who wants to be the next Ninja, streaming Fortnite for 8 hours a day, 5 days a week.
 If you don’t already have some sort of following, you will get absolutely nowhere by streaming like this without outside help.